AkshathRaghav/cubot.io/documentation.md

 # Cubot3/Cubot2
 * Cubot has-a Cubot2 and Cubot3.
 Depending on your input, Cubot will hold Cubot3 or Cubot3
-* Cubot3 is the Cubot object for only 3x3, and the same goes for Cubot2x2
+* Cubot3 is the Cubot object for only 3x3, and the same goes for Cubot
 * The main difference between them is that Cubot3/Cubot2 can directly use R(), Rdash(), etc. while Cubot needs stringalg()
 ```java
 String[] temp = {"RRRRRRRRR", "GGGGGGGGG", "OOOOOOOOO", "BBBBBBBBB", "WWWWWWWWW", "YYYYYYYYY"}; // for 3x3